-- Drive through narrow passages in the lowest driving mode and with due caution.
+Drive through narrow passages in the lowest driving mode and with due caution.

-Risk of iniurv
+WARNING!
+Risk of injury

 If your mobility device has been fitted with elevating legrests, there is a risk of personal injury and damage to the mobility device if you drive the mobility device with the legrests raised.